dhoard/k-synthetic-test/README.md

 **Notes**

-- A test message is sent to every partition based on the configured `period.ms` value
+- A record is sent to every partition based on the configured `period.ms` value

 - A negative value indicates that a metric hasn't been updated within the configured `metric.expiration.period.ms` value